sprk2012/sprk2012-cfp/x-times-mruby/README.md

 Daniel Bovensiepen is currently living in China where he is building signaling systems for metros (subways) all over the world.
-Everyone is telling him that he can not use Ruby in these environments but he still insist on proving them wrong by showing how to integrate- non-safe technologies like Ruby into safety-critical environments without risks.
+Everyone is telling him that he can not use Ruby in these environments but he still insist on proving them wrong by showing how to integrate non-safe technologies like Ruby into safety-critical environments without risks.